Did you know that the USFWC board strategically represents regions across the country?

 - Voting member classes include: Worker Cooperative, Democratic Workplace, Cooperative Developer, and Federation Partners.
 More about all member classes available here: usworker.coop/join/membership-application

 - Any worker-owner of a voting member workplace may run for the Board, with support from their workplace (or employee in the case of Democratic Workplace, Coop Developer and Federation Partner members).
+Federation partners may nominate a member of one of their member organizations to run for the organization.

 - At-large candidates can run from any voting member workplace and are voted on by the entire membership.